 When you said it would look like new i thought that was a bold claim...

-but it has to be said you lived up to that claim.
+but it has to be said you do not disapoint..

 This Very old greenhouse had stood at the edge of a wind swept field for years The glass gradually being stripped off by the wind.
 Destined for the waste tip.......could we save it?